csswizardry/csswizardry.github.com/_posts/2011-03-14-coding-up-a-semantic-lean-timeline.md

 wordpress_id: 2624
 categories:
 - Web Development
-tag:
+tags:
   - CSS
   - HTML
-- Semantics
 ---

 I absolutely love coding up the more semantic aspects of a build.
 Usually forms and tables, it’s these massively semantic (read; lots of elements with very specific jobs) that I really love coming up against.
 They’re not all that challenging, but they’re very fun (to me at least--is that sad?!)